epinio/docs/docs/references/commands/cli/epinio_push.md

-      --app-chart string             App chart to use for deployment -b, --bind strings                 configurations to bind immediately --builder-image string         Paketo builder image to use for staging --container-image-url string   Container image url for the app workload image -e, --env strings                  environment variables to be used -g, --git string                   Git repository and revision of sources separated by comma (e.g. GIT_URL,REVISION)
+      --app-chart string             App chart to use for deployment -b, --bind strings                 configurations to bind immediately --builder-image string         Paketo builder image to use for staging -v, --chart-value strings          chart customization to be used --container-image-url string   Container image url for the app workload image -e, --env strings                  environment variables to be used -g, --git string                   Git repository and revision of sources separated by comma (e.g. GIT_URL,REVISION)